Men's Fitness (British magazine): Slogan

+Editors

 Its editors have included Pete Muir (currently editor of cycling magazine Cyclist), Jon Lipsey and Warner, who together set up the digital fitness publishing company IronLife in 2014, and Joe Barnes, who had formerly been editor of FHM and Front.
 Other members of staff have included erstwhile children's author and games journalist Joel Snape, who was features editor and later associate editor.

+A former deputy editor, Andy Dixon, is editor of Runner's World in the UK and another, Michael Donlevy, was editor of the UK edition of Maxim before its closure in 2009.

+Art directors

 Art directors included Will Jack, who worked with Barnes at FHM and Front as well as on Sport and is now at Men's Health, and former Daily Mail Weekend Magazine art director Ped Millichamp.
-A former deputy editor, Andy Dixon, is editor of Runner's World in the UK and another, Michael Donlevy, was editor of the UK edition of Maxim before its closure in 2009.

 In 2019 Dennis sold the title to Kent-based Kelsey Media.
 The current editor is Isaac Williams.